Thesis or Dissertation expectations

 - At least one of the additional members should be from outside the

-- At least 50% of the committee must be members of the Graduate Program in Animal
+- Greater than 50% of the committee must be members of the Graduate Program in Animal Sciences

 Your thesis committee has the sole responsibility and flexibility to develop the program of study with you.
 After your program has been approved by your committee and by the Department Chair (generally the second semester), it is your responsibility to have appropriate forms prepared and signed by your committee and Department Chair, and submitted for final approval by the Graduate School.
 You may request revisions in your program should the need arise.
 Your Committee, and the Department Chair, must approve all revisions.
 Revisions must be sent to the Graduate School on approved forms.